Lloyd and his wife are grateful for the Oncotype DX Genomic Prostate Score.

 Lloyd began his search for more information about his treatment options.
 He asked for a second opinion, and the urologist he spoke with mentioned that the Oncotype DX Genomic Prostate Score (GPS) test could help him better understand the biological behavior of his cancer.
 When Lloyd received a low Oncotype DX GPS result, he knew he would not need immediate aggressive treatment.
 “Genomic testing determined that my early-stage cancer was not aggressive, meaning that I could choose active surveillance instead of invasive treatment,” said Lloyd.
 His active surveillance treatment plan consisted of regular check-ups and testing to monitor and ensure his cancer was not progressing

 A few years later, as part of Lloyd’s regular testing schedule, his PSA and a biopsy indicated that he needed surgery.
 “I am still very happy I chose my treatment path as I did, and I was able to delay surgery for almost 6 years.
-I put my trust in the Oncotype test and the science behind it, and it gave me and my doctors a clearer understanding of what the cancer was doing.”
+I put my trust in the Oncotype test and the science behind it, and it gave me and my doctors a clearer understanding of what the cancer might be doing.”

 Back to Search Results